Workplace Retaliation Lawyers in Dallas

 Strong supporting evidence is the key to success in Texas workplace cases.
 Both employers and employees should be proactive in securing and assembling all available evidence that is related to the claim.

 Some of the most important forms of evidence that our Dallas workplace retaliation lawyers will use to pursue or defend this type of legal case include:

 - Documentation related to the protected activity, the adverse employment action, or the connection between the two;

 - The timing of the protected activity and the adverse employment action; and

 - Testimony from all implicated parties, including witnesses.

 Is There A Defense Against Retaliation Claims?

-One example of a defense is that the adverse action was taken based on legitimate reasons and was not in retaliation for the protected activity.
+- The adverse action was taken based on legitimate reasons and was therefore not in retaliation for the protected activity.

 Texas employers facing a workplace retaliation lawsuit must start building their defense immediately.
 The very first thing companies should do is to reach out to a qualified workplace retaliation attorney.
 A skilled lawyer will be able to investigate the specific facts of the claim and determine what action is required.

 In these cases, it is very helpful for employers to provide documentation of the legitimate reasons for your actions.
 Our workplace retaliation lawyers can review and provide the strongest possible case.